nuclio/nuclio/docs/reference/triggers/kafka.md

 To configure for this scenario you would simply have to set `MaxWaitHandlerDuringRebalance` to something short like 5 or 10 seconds.
 Nuclio will only wait this short amount of time before stopping the event processing, joining the rebalance process and causing a duplicate.

 #### I prefer to minimize duplicates
 Under many scenarios, like when duplicate processing incurs a high cost, users might choose to simply instruct Nuclio to wait until all events currently being processed are complete.
-Doing so means blocking the rebalancing process until this happens and effecively halting event processing until it's done.
+Doing so means blocking the rebalancing process until this happens and effectively halting event processing until it's done.

 To configure for this scenario you would have to set `MaxWaitHandlerDuringRebalance` to your worst case event processing time and `RebalanceTimeout` to around 120% of that.
 For example, if your worse case event processing time is 4 minutes, you would set `MaxWaitHandlerDuringRebalance` to 4 minutes and the `RebalanceTimeout` to 5 minutes.
 Upping the rebalance timeout guarantees that the replica or replicas waiting (up to) 4 minutes for the event to process will not be ejected from the consumer group for 5 minutes (causing another rebalance).